Mixed and nested structures

 <p>Hello {userName}, welcome to ${appName}!</p>

-Are both extracted into:
+Are both extracted into the catalogs:

 msgid "Hello {0}, welcome to {1}!"msgstr ""

-Nested content
+Nested content (advanced)

 <p>Welcome to <i>the app {appName}</i>, <b>{userName}</b>!</p>